Where We Be

 the day and take a nice long nap in the middle.

-was a friendly and hospitable fellow.
+Firas, was a hospitable fellow.
 "I hope you'll consider Jordan your second home," he told us.

 glimpse of the Treasury through the narrow canyon walls